dxw/playbook/src/working-here/pay-pension-and-benefits.md

 ### Changing your working arrangement

-If you would like to discuss a change to the standard working pattern, you can either speak to your line manager or the HR Manager.
+If you would like to discuss a change to the standard working pattern, you can either speak to your line manager or the People team.
 In this initial conversation, we will discuss your request, look at the impact on the team and your work, agree the best time for this arrangement to begin and how it will be communicated to those necessary.